 In May 1945, Canadian, British, Polish, American, Belgian, Dutch and Czech servicemen liberated the eastern and northern parts of the Netherlands, having entered the country from the east.
 Other parts of the country were liberated by the British Second Army, which was made up of British, Polish, American and French soldiers.
 It was declared as fully liberated on May 5, 1945.

-Ways to mark Liberation Day in the Netherlands
+What happens on Liberation Day in the Netherlands?

 Things that usually happen on Liberation Day include: